Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 - Has GetService method.

 ### `DataModel:GetService(className: string): Instance`
-GetService get the instance of the class corresponding to *className*.
-GetService will return the first child of DataModel with a ClassName that matches *className*, if it exists.
-If it does not exist, then a new instance of *className* is created.
+GetService returns the first child of the instance whose ClassName equals *className*.
+If no such child exists, then a new instance of *className* is created.
 The Name of the instance is set to *className*, `sym.IsService` is set to true, and Parent is set to the DataModel.

-If the DataModel has a descriptor, then GetService will throw an error if the class's descriptor does not have the "Service" tag set.
+If the DataModel has a descriptor, then GetService will throw an error if the created class's descriptor does not have the "Service" tag set.

 # Descriptors
 By default, rbxmk has no knowledge of the classes, members, and enums that are